 This year I bet this bucket of sunshine is going to score loads of Halloween candy.
 But to me, I think that *Elise* is the treat!

-- Kathy’s Sunshine Halloween Costume for babies, toddlers and kids free pattern template (PDF – 24MB and 12 letter-sized pages – contains sunshine hat pattern, rainbow and cloud pattern, dress pattern sized for a 1 year old)
+- Kathy’s Sunshine Halloween Costume for babies, toddlers and kids free pattern template (PDF – just a friendly warning — the pattern is 24MB and 12 letter-sized pages – contains sunshine hat pattern, rainbow and cloud pattern, dress pattern sized for a 1 year old)

-- 1/2 yard of polar fleece fabric (or more if you’re making your own dress pattern)
+- 1/2 yard of polar fleece fabric (or more yards if you’re making your own dress pattern)

 - Felt squares: 1 red, 3 yellow, 1 gold, 1 orange, 1 green, 1 blue, 1 turquoise

 - 1 yellow square of stiffened 9”x12” Friendly Felt – it’s stiff felt made from recycled post-consumer plastic bottles – you’ll use it to make the sunshine rays on her hat stick up into the air.
 Cool, eh?
-If yellow is out online then they will have it in the store
+If yellow is out online then they will have it at Jo-Ann in the store.

 - 1/8 yard of yellow quilt-weight cotton fabric

 - 2 buttons – I used some from Shane’s old suit but check out these cheesy-but-cute sun buttons